top of page

 - Rick Rubin, from The Creative Act : A Way of Being

 Though each creative practice belongs to each individual in the group, we all exist together to support, encourage and secure the commitment we’ve made to the process.
+Together, we question, observe, and aim to integrate all of our capacities in alignment with the purpose of our practices.

 the heart-practice,